 The Company reviewed the warrants in connection with the Securities Purchase Agreements under ASC 815 and concluded that the warrants are not in scope of ASC 480 and are not subject to the derivative guidance under ASC 815.
 Accordingly, the warrants were equity-classified.
 As such the principal value of the Notes was allocated using the relative fair value basis of all instruments.
-As the warrants were issued with another instrument the purchase price was allocated using the relative fair value and the Notes at its principal value allocated using the relative fair value of the proceeds received and applied proportionally to the equity classified warrants and Notes).
+As the warrants were issued with another instrument the purchase price was allocated using the relative fair value method (i.e., warrants at its fair value and the Notes at its principal value allocated using the relative fair value of the proceeds received and applied proportionally to the equity classified warrants and Notes).